TheMisinformationGame/MisinformationGame/README.md

 The Misinformation Game is a social media simulator built to test the spread of misinformation through social media.
-This game was built as part of the CITS3200 unit at UWA, in collaboration with Assoc/Prof Ullrich Ecker.
+This game was built as part of the CITS3200 unit at UWA by Paddy Lamont, in collaboration with Assoc/Prof Ullrich Ecker, and with help from team members Dean Law Yim Wan, Xiyu Gao, Danny Marwick, Andrew Pilkington, and Yunhui Rao.

 ### Example Game
 ![Example Game](docs/screenshots/example-game.png)